deathbyvegemite/AzureConnectionAssistant/README.md

 This project contains both a PowerShell Module and a Library for assisting with connecting to and validating a connection to an Azure RM Subscription.

-To use the module, copy the AzureConnectionAssistant folder from within the Module folder of the project to the following directory - '%Windir%\System32\WindowsPowerShell\v1.0\Modules'
+To use the module, copy the AzureConnectionAssistant folder from within the Module folder of the project to the following directory - '%Windir%\System32\WindowsPowerShell\v1.0\Modules' or
+Install from the PSGallery from an internet connected machine by typing Install-Module -Name AzureConnectionAssistant from an active PowerShell session.

 To use the library, save the AzureConnectionHelperLibrary.ps1 file to a local scripting directory and dot source the file into your session.

+The AzureRM PowerShell modules are a prerequisite for the connection to Azure.

 Created by: Scott Thomas - scott@deathbyvegemite.com
 Copyright (c) 2017.
 All rights reserved.